artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 .. image:: images/storage_reingest.*
    :align: center
    :width: 80%
-   :alt: Click on reingest beside the AIP
+   :alt: Click on re-ingest beside the AIP

 2. Choose the type of re-ingest (metadata, partial or full).

 .. image:: images/reingest_type2.*
    :align: center
    :width: 80%
-   :alt: Choose type of reingest and name of processing configuration
+   :alt: Choose type of re-ingest and name of processing configuration

-3. Click on Re-ingest.
+3. Click on **Re-ingest**.
 Archivematica will tell you that the AIP has been sent to the pipeline for re-ingest.

 ..
 Note::